 As we begin to look at what to wear hiking in Banff, we need to understand the typical weather you will encounter during the main hiking season.

-Visitors are drawn to Banff in the summer by great weather and long sunny days.
-Hikers looking at the average summer temperatures for Banff, may be tempted to think that you could easily get by hiking in just shorts and a t-shirt, but there’s more you need to know.
+Visitors are drawn to Banff in summer for the great weather and long sunny days.
+Looking at the average summer temperatures, you might think you can hike in just shorts and a T-shirt, but there’s more to consider.

 The average daily lows are 6°C, but it can get dangerously close to zero at times.
 Although it’s very rare, it can even snow in Banff during the summer!

-And to make matters more complicated, the middle temperature of 14°C can feel vastly different in different conditions.
+And to make matters more complicated, the mid-range temperature of 14°C can feel very different in different conditions.
 14°C can feel beautiful and warm when the sun is shining and the wind is calm, but it can also feel very cold if the clouds roll in and the wind starts blowing.

 The typical day in Banff in the summer is beautiful and warm, but the weather can change rapidly and without warning.
 You need to be prepared for anything while hiking in Banff.